AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/overview/product-features.md

 This section covers specific features related to managing conversations.

-### Conversation marked as read

-Shows whether the user has read a conversation with unread messages.
-The user can swipe a conversation left/right or long-press it to open a context menu and mark the conversation as read.

 ### Pin a conversation (sticky conversation)

-The user can swipe an important conversation left/right or long-press it to open a context menu and pin it to the top for easy access.
+The user can click **⋮** next to the conversation to open a context menu and pin it to the top for easy access.

 ### Do not disturb

-The user can swipe a conversation left/right or long-press it to open a context menu and turn on the DND mode.
+The user can click **⋮** next to the conversation to open a context menu and turn on the DND mode.

 ### Delete a conversation

-The user can swipe a conversation left/right or long-press it to open a context menu and delete the conversation.
+The user can click **⋮** next to the conversation to open a context menu and delete the conversation.

 ## Message-related

 This section covers specific features related to managing messages, including message deletion, recall, editing, quoting, translation, emoji reply, topic, and forwarding.
 You can turn these features on or off.

-### Copy a message

-Users can copy a message to the clipboard to save it somewhere else or paste it into other applications.

 ### Delete a message